roleoroleo/yi-hack-MStar/README.md

 </p>

 # Custom firmware for Yi camera based on MStar platform
-This firmware is completely based on the work done by TheCrypt0 https://github.com/TheCrypt0/yi-hack-v4
+This firmware is based on the work done by TheCrypt0 https://github.com/TheCrypt0/yi-hack-v4
 It's a clone made for Yi cameras based on MStar platform.